Does this chucked on a chair shot look the same as the one I’ve been flashing the last few weeks worth of work-in-progress Wednesday posts?

 Thanks!
 It is a lot of fun, that binding!
 I’m almost tempted to track down more of that fabric for some future project – it’d be great to have on hand for other bindings as well.

 I thought I commented here!
 But oh well, I’ll comment again Kristel…I loave the stripe; makes a striking contrast and POP!
 Love it!
-I love your neatly roll of binding…I never do that
+I love your neatly roll of binding…I never do that :(.

 I only roll up the binding if I want to make a pretty picture of it – it’s largely pointless otherwise!
 Especially in this case because I started with the blue part of the binding, which meant I was unravelling from the middle when I sewed on the binding – such a hassle!
 It just got all twisted and annoyed me until I finally flung it on the floor in a heap.

-She always did a prairie point on her quilts (every single one I own or my sister own’s – that’s probably 7 or 8 quilts from her – has prairie points) and has some very definite ideas about how quilts SHOULD look.
+Striped bindings really are fun, aren’t they?
+I think my grandma might look askance at it, hence my slight reservations 😀 She always did a prairie point on her quilts (every single one I own or my sister own’s – that’s probably 7 or 8 quilts from her – has prairie points) and has some very definite ideas about how quilts SHOULD look.
 When my sister was a teenager, she asked my grandma for a black quilt, which was just… horrifying to her.
 (She backed it in black and did a red/white/black prairie point edging, but otherwise it’s multi-coloured and sashed in red.
 Also a push for her – she did a lot of pinks, minty greens, and that sort of thing.)
-Anyway, I think she might find the striped binding a little bit odd, she’ll probably say it’s a bit circusy or something
+Anyway, I think she might find the striped binding a little bit odd, she’ll probably say it’s a bit circusy or something 😀

 This binding gets my very enthusiastic approval!